 In 1893, heavy seas prevented Inspector John T. Nevill from visiting isolated Penguin Island, and he recommended that it would be “advisable, perhaps almost absolutely necessary, to have arrangements with a resident of Musgrave Harbour to make periodical visits to fetch the monthly returns, and to answer any emergency signal from the station.”
 Each month, a keeper was required to submit a return showing how much oil was consumed in the lantern room and in the keeper’s dwelling, and how many wicks and glass chimneys were used.

 Sometime around the mid-1980s, the Coast Guard burned down the dwelling attached to the iron tower.
 (The lighthouse was burned during nesting season, resulting in the largest Caspian tern colony in Atlantic Canada abandoning the island.)
 Now gone forever from North Penguin Island are the great auks and the resident lightkeepers.
-The iron tower remains standing, minus its lantern room, and a small patch of the tower’s red and white striping remains.
+The iron tower remains standing, minus its lantern room.
+A small patch of the tower’s red and white striping remains visible.
+A modern skeletal tower near the center of the island displays a flashing white light.

 Keepers: Esau Gillingham (1890 - 1918), Alexander Barter (1922 - 1929), Arthur Goodyear ( at least 1935 - at least 1945).